May 16, 2019

-Cambridge, Mass., May 16, 2019 — H3 Biomedicine Inc., a U.S.-based precision medicine research & development subsidiary of Eisai Co., Ltd., today announced it will present four posters during the 2019 American Society of Clinical Oncology (ASCO) Annual Meeting, which will be held May 31–June 4, 2019 in Chicago.
+Cambridge, MA — H3 Biomedicine Inc., a U.S.-based precision medicine research & development subsidiary of Eisai Co., Ltd., today announced it will present four posters during the 2019 American Society of Clinical Oncology (ASCO) Annual Meeting, which will be held May 31–June 4, 2019 in Chicago.

 The presentations will include interim data from two of H3’s ongoing clinical development programs.
 These include a Phase 1 study of H3B-6545, a potential first-in-class, orally available Selective ERα Covalent Antagonist (SERCA), in women with ER-positive, HER2-negative breast cancer; and a Phase 1 study of H3B-6527, an investigational selective, orally available, inhibitor of fibroblast growth factor receptor 4 (FGFR4), in patients with hepatocellular carcinoma (HCC) or intrahepatic cholangiocarcinoma (ICC).
 H3 will also present posters demonstrating the utilization of biomarker and companion diagnostic strategies for both programs.